cactus-bm/examples/sso/README.md

 renonvated their website and I found lots of hopefully useful links from across the internet to be no longer pointing to the documentation and instead redirecting one to the front page.

-Now I have finished this example I don't know if it is worth putting up on the internet, but given that I have lost a week that could have been easily avoided if a simple example had existed I will place up anyway.

-The only way to get sign in failures appears to be to use the Hub and register for the events.
+The only way to get sign in failures appears to be to use the `Hub` and register for the auth events.
 With redirects happening to an external website local storage is used to store the most recent login failure message.
 A timestamp is used to ensure that reattempts would happen after an appropriate period of time.